Aureu/my-productivity-app/README.md

 - **Complete**: Check the checkbox next to any task
 - **Edit**: Hover over a task and click the edit icon
 - **Delete**: Hover over a task and click the delete icon
+- **Create Subtask**: Hover over a parent task and click the plus icon
+- **Expand/Collapse**: Click the arrow icon next to parent tasks to show/hide subtasks
-- **Subtasks**: Create subtasks by selecting a parent task when creating
+- **Subtasks**: Create subtasks by selecting a parent task when creating or using the direct creation button

 ## 📁 Project Structure